-Are you unemployed or low-income?
-Have you been laid off or received a notice of lay-off?
-If so, you might qualify for a grant that can really help you get trained, certified and placed in your new job.
-There is no cost to you.
+Are you unemployed or under-employed?
+Have you been laid off or been notified there will be a lay-off?
+If so, you might qualify for a grant that can really help you get trained, certified and placed in your new career.
+There is no out-of-pocket for you.
 Let’s see if you qualify!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
-Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
-Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the amount of certified workers is very small.
-The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
-Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much greater than average.
+Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
+Some markets are hotter than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the supply of qualified workers is very low.
+The cyber-crime epidemic is expected to triple the number of open positions over the next 5 years.
+Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the strongest job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
+If you have management experience, one of the best job opportunities is in project management.
+In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
-Forbes magazine ranked this certification number two for 2019.
-Other certifications in this field include ITIL, PMI-Agile and Scrum Master
+Forbes magazine consistently ranks this certification in the top 5 each year.
+Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible executive secretaries perform a variety of administrative jobs and clerical tasks.
-Duties include providing help to managers and employees, helping in every day office needs and managing the company’s general administrative duties.
-The more skilled executive secretaries can make a surprisingly good income if they have the necessary skills.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.
+Responsible administrative assistants perform several administrative jobs and clerical tasks.
+Duties include providing support to managers and employees, helping in daily business needs and managing the company’s general administrative requirements.
+The more skilled administrative assistants can make a surprisingly good income if they have the necessary requirements.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to assist people get trained, certified and placed in high demand fields such as IT, cyber-security, business analysis, project management and more.
-The idea is that there are fields in which there are not enough certified people and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing free funding for career training in high demand fields to those who qualify for this grant.
-This training is intended to make your resume marketable so you can get a job and get back into the workforce.
+WIOA provides free training grants to aid workers get trained, certified and placed in high demand careers such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are professions in which there are not enough qualified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing free funding for job training in high demand fields to those who qualify for this grant.
+This training is intended to make your resume marketable so you can get hired and get back into the workforce.
 This is a grant, not a loan.
-If you qualify, everything is included, even the exam.
+If you qualify, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must pick a program where there is a high expectation of employment.
+This is a jobs program so you must pick something where there is a high likelihood of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
-For each authorized occupation, there will be authorized training plans to choose from.
+For each authorized career, there will be authorized training programs to choose from.

-The three most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might get approved as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not currently in school.
-You must also be found to be “suitable.”
-This is not an automatic approval.
-The process is arduous so it is best to consult with us first to see if you qualify.
+The 3 most common classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could qualify as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could qualify under Adult Low Income.
+For youths age 18-24, you might qualify if you are not enrolled in school.
+You must also be determined to be “suitable.”
+This is not an entitlement.
+The process is convoluted so it is best to discuss this with us beforehand to see if you qualify.

-You need to select a plan that can be finished in a short period of time that will boost your marketability enough to help get you a job.
-We look at the best ways to leverage your work history to add a certification that will make you attractive to hiring managers and easier to get hired.
+You need to select a program that can be completed in a short period of time that will raise your marketability enough to help get you hired.
+We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to get hired.
 Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 There is no cost to you if you qualify.
 No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with an exceptionally bureaucratic government agency.
-The process is confusing.
-A lot of schools are hesitant to work with WIOA if they can avoid doing so.
-I highly recommend you work with an expert.
+The steps are confusing.
+Many schools are reluctant to work with WIOA if they can avoid it.
+I strongly advise you work with an expert.

 Yes!
 The whole intent of this program is to help you get back in the workforce.
-We have teamed up with a staffing company that has devoted a person to work at our facility exclusively with our clients.
-She assists with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
-We work with over 3,000 employers in Central Florida who use us for their training needs.
+We have partnered with a staffing company that has devoted a person to work at our facility exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your information in front of hiring managers.
+We work with over three thousand employers in Central Florida who use us for their training requirements.
 A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.